tomjoht/learnapidoc/_docs/Using an API like a Developer/docapis_postman.md

 1. In Postman, click the **Save** button (next to Send).
 2. In the Save Request dialog box, create a new collection (for example, weather) by typing the collection name in the **"Or create new collection"** box.
-3. In the **Request Name** box at the top of the dialog box, type a friendly name for the request, such as "Mashape AQI endpoint."
+3. In the **Request Name** box at the top of the dialog box, type a friendly name for the request, such as "Mashape Weather endpoint."
 4. Click **Save.**

 Saved endpoints appear in the left side pane under Collections.

-## Make requests for the other endpoints
+## Make requests for the other endpoint

-Enter details into Postman for the other two endpoints for the Mashape Weather API:
+Enter details into Postman for the other endpoint for the Mashape Weather API:

-* weather
 * weatherdata

 {: .note}